Test in production without watermarks.

 You can modify the data in the table and click the "Save" button to save the changes back to the Excel file.

-In this tutorial, we learned how to open an Excel file using IronXL in an ASP.NET Core application.
+This tutorial demonstrated how to open an Excel file using IronXL in an ASP.NET Core application.
 IronXL provides a simple and convenient way to read and manipulate Excel files.
 You can explore the IronXL documentation for more advanced features and functionality.